IBM/automation-ibmcloud-infra-openshift/automation/1-quickstart/README.md

 ### Setup

 1. Clone this repository to your local SRE laptop or into a secure terminal.
 Open a shell into the cloned directory.
-2. Copy `credentials.template` to `credentials.properties`.
+2. Copy **credentials.template** to **credentials.properties**.
-3. Provide your IBM Cloud API key as the value for the `TF_VAR_ibmcloud_api_key` variable in `credentials.properties` (**Note:** `*.properties` has been added to `.gitignore` to ensure that the file containing the apikey cannot be checked into Git.)
+3. Provide your IBM Cloud API key as the value for the `TF_VAR_ibmcloud_api_key` variable in **credentials.properties** (**Note:** `*.properties` has been added to `.gitignore` to ensure that the file containing the apikey cannot be checked into Git.)
 4. Run `./launch.sh`.
-This will start a container image with the prompt opened in the `/terraform` directory.
+This will start a container image with the prompt opened in the **/terraform** directory.
 5. Create a working copy of the terraform by running `./setup-workspace.sh`.
-Select `1` to set up the workspace for Quick Start.
-The script makes a copy of the terraform in `/workspaces/current` and sets up an empty `terraform.tfvars` file.
+Select "1" to set up the workspace for Quick Start.
+The script makes a copy of the terraform in **/workspaces/current** and sets up an empty **terraform.tfvars** file.
-6. Change the directory to the subdirectory for the layer (e.g. `/workspaces/current`).
+6. Change the directory to the subdirectory to the workspace that was just created - `cd /workspaces/current`

 ### Running each layer of automation sequentially

 #### Configuration values

 Configuration values need to be provided to terraform when the script is run.
 If not provided in advance, the terraform cli will prompt for them.
-However to ensure the automation is applied consistently at each layer, we highly recommend providing the values in a configuration file up front.
+However, to ensure the automation is applied consistently at each layer we highly recommend providing the values in a configuration file up front.

-1. Uncomment and provide a value for each of the variables in `/workspaces/current/terraform.tfvars`.
-The `/workspaces/current/terraform.tfvars` file is shared between different terraform layers via a soft link so the values only need to be provided in one place.
+1. Uncomment and provide a value for each of the variables in **/workspaces/current/terraform.tfvars**.
+The **/workspaces/current/terraform.tfvars** file is shared between different terraform layers via a soft link so the values only need to be provided in one place.
 2. At a minimum, the following values should be provided:

 | Variable               | Description                                                            |